Chromatography: A Concise Guide

 Table of Contents

-Although many forms of chromatography exist, the main goal of the technique is simply to separate a mixture of compounds.
-This is done by passing the mixture through reactive surfaces, such that the interactions change the time (retention time) at which each compound comes out the other side.
+TLC, GC, LC, HPLC, RPLC, IMAC, SEC… Although many forms of chromatography exist, they share a similar goal.
+That is, simply to work by separating a mixture of compounds.
+This is done by passing a bunch of different compounds through reactive surfaces, change the times (retention time) at which each compound comes out the other side.
 Ideally, each compound – or analyte – will possess a good separation profile (resolution), making it easy to differentiate and identify them.

 Each molecule has different properties, and hence the challenge of chromatography is to discover how to exploit them.
 This, in turn, means that is not possible for a single technique to be universally useful.
 The reactive surface (stationary phase), the medium that pushes the mixture through (mobile phase), and other equipment-specific parameters provide for optimization options.

 This technique, also known as liquid chromatography (LC), employs the use of a liquid mobile phase and a solid stationary phase.
 It is highly versatile, able to separate virtually any mixture of compounds – from small molecules to entire large proteins.

 The benefit of having a liquid mobile phase is that it allows for modification of the solution.
 It is possible to increase or decrease the flow rate of the liquid at different points of the run, optimizing the retention times of the analytes.

 The more common detectors for LC include UV-Vis spectrophotometers, refractive index and fluorescence detectors, as well as mass spectrometry (MS) detectors.
 In general, MS is the most robust, able to determine the quantity as well as the structure of the analytes.
 However, it also requires the most maintenance and optimization in order to work.